geekodour/mogoz/content/posts/20230412015037-concurrency_in_golang.md

 ## Go concurrency tips {#go-concurrency-tips}

-### Control {#control}

--   Always close channels from sending side.
--   Good to pass a channel as a parameter.
-(You have control over the channel)

-### Handling multiple channels {#handling-multiple-channels}

--   `select`, this is similar to unix `select(2)`, hence the name.
-It's often used inside an infinite loop (say, in a consumer) to grab data from any available channel.

 ### Detecting data races {#detecting-data-races}

 -   If two goroutines try to modify a shared variable, we have a race condition.